-In one of the hotel atriums, I found the tree growing.
+In one of the hotel atriums, I found a tree growing.
 I was not sure if it has been here from the start, as a part of the interior design, or maybe it was just an aftermath of the building being taken over by nature.

 Belvedere was a labyrinth of hallways.
 All levels looked alike.
 Elevator shafts were open, and their voids in the dark produced goosebumps.
 Which floor, Madam?
 Echo.

 With the sun setting down, I started to fear if I would find the exit again.